knative/docs/docs/admin/eventing/broker-configuration.md

 ​
 ### Configuring the default BrokerClass for namespaces
 ​
-You can modify the default broker class for one or more namespaces.
+You can modify the default Broker class for one or more namespaces.

-For example, if you want to use a `KafkaBroker` class for all other brokers created on the cluster, but you want to use the `MTChannelBasedBroker` class for brokers created in `namespace-1` and `namespace-2`, you would use the following ConfigMap settings:
+For example, if you want to use a `KafkaBroker` class for all other Brokers created on the cluster, but you want to use the `MTChannelBasedBroker` class for Brokers created in `namespace-1` and `namespace-2`, you would use the following ConfigMap settings:
 ​
 ```yaml
 apiVersion: v1